Dixith1196/THE-HUNT/README.md

 19. The app should not consume battery excessively.
 20. The User should be able to install/uninstall the app at any point of time.

+## Technologies to be used
+HTML: It is used to design webpages.
+CSS: It is used to describe how these HTML elements are displayed on the screen.
+JS:it is used to describe the behavoiur of the webpage node JS: Node.Js is a server, which makes our app available to HTTP requests.
+Github: Github is a remote repository where we can store our code.